 34.11 A speed limit of 50.0 km/h will be enforced in the pit lane.
-Any driver exceeding the limit above will be reported to the Stewards.
 Penalties will be normally imposed according to the following schedule :

 - During the Free Practice and Qualifying Sessions: A fine of 50 euros per kilometre over the 50.0 km/h limit, rounded up to the next full kilometre.